auth0/docs/articles/quickstart/webapp/rails/interactive.md

 Inside the callback method, assign the hash of user information - returned as `request.env['omniauth.auth']` - to the active session.

-Logout is achieved by clearing out all the objects stored within the session, by calling the `reset_session` method within the `logout` action, and then redirecting to the Auth0 logout endpoint.
+Logout is achieved by clearing out all the objects stored within the session, by calling the `reset_session` method within the `logout` action, then redirecting to the Auth0 logout endpoint.
 [Learn more about reset_session here](http://api.rubyonrails.org/classes/ActionController/Base.html#M000668).

-## Configure Routes {{{ data-action=code data-code="routes.rb" }}}
+## Configure routes {{{ data-action=code data-code="routes.rb" }}}

 Add these routes to your `./config/routes.rb` file.